Sumyea-R/LLMInterviewQuestions/README.md

 ## Retrieval Augmented Generation (RAG)

 - **how to increase accuracy, and reliability & make answers verifiable in LLM**

+  - Ground the model using external Context (RAG).
+Fetch documents from trusted sources, database, search engines, pdfs...
+This makes answers verifiable via checking it against the context.
+  - Chain-of-thought
+  - Assigning role
+  - Use post-answer verification prompt.
+Ask the model to critique its own answer or provide evidence, like sources.
+This is useful in multi-agent system.
+  - Use multiple LLMs or multiple passes and compare results.
+Use voting, ensemble to pick answers.
+  - Use temperature + decoding constraints: Set low temperature to limit randomness; improving accuracy and reliability.
 - **How does RAG work?**

+  RAG is a framework where an LLM generates responses based on retrieved external documents, rather than relying only on its external knowledge.
+It helps prevent hallucinations.
+Following shows how RAG works, step-by-step.
+    - Query Embedding: When user asks a question, the query is converted into a vector, using a embedding model (sentence transformer, OpenAI embeddings)
+    - Document Retrieval: The query embedding is used to perform vector similarity search in a document database. (using FAISS, Pinecone, Qdrant, Elastisearch) to retirieve top-k most relevant documents/passages.
+    - Context Injection: The retrieved documents are added to the prompt given to the LLM.
+    - Answer Generation: The LLM reads the combined question + retrieved context and generates an answer based on that.
 - **What are some benefits of using the RAG system?**

+  RAG systems improve LLM accuracy and trustworthiness by grounding generation in real documents, reducing hallucination, supporting pricate or domain-specific knowledge and enabling easy updates without retraining the model.
+  - Improves accuracy and reduces hallucinations.
+  - RAG enables traceability, Makes responses verifiable
+  - RAG adds knowledge without retraining the LLM.
+  - Adds domain specific private knoowledge
+  - Improves performance on Long-Tail queries.
 - **When should I use Fine-tuning instead of RAG?**

+    Fine-tuning is better when you need the model to learn patterns, tasks, or skills instead of just recalling information/facts.
+Like sentiment classification, style imitation (write like Shakespeare).
+If you don't have external documents or retrieval is weak.
+RAG introduces retrieval latency and more computation per query.
+If you need low-latency or offline generation then fine-tuning is better.
 - **What are the architecture patterns for customizing LLM with proprietary data?**
+  To customize an LLM with proprietary data, choose between RAG, fine-tuning, prompt-based retrieval or agent based architectures depending on whether the task needs dynamic grounding, behavior learning, structured reasoning, or too orchestration.
+  - RAG
+  - Fine-Tune if possible (expensive and slower to deploy)
+  - Agent Based LLM + Tool Calling.
+LLM orchestrate (LangChain, OpenAI) tools that query proprietary data.

 [Back to Top](#table-of-contents)